judka-uriel/uriel-book/uriel_en.md

 The Vilna Gaon held that the war of Gog and Magog, which will begin in Crimea, will last only a few seconds.
 This prediction acquired meaning at the modern level of armaments.
-Such becomes possible not only because of nuclear weapons, but also through the use of nanotechnology and cyberweapons.
+This becomes possible not only because of nuclear weapons, but also through the use of nanotechnology and cyberweapons.
 When full computerization is achieved, the outcome of the war may indeed be decided in a few seconds before the onset of the Singularity, after which nothing will be